2022 - DESIGN BUILD

 2021 - Research

-RhinoCircular, a CAD plugin for Rhinoceros3D and Grasshopper developed within the Circular Construction Lab, is a software tool to evaluate material circularity in the early phases of architectural design.
-It assesses a building design’s environmental impact with respect to its embodied carbon values and circularity: the degree to which design solutions minimize extraction and waste in favor of reusable, recyclable, and renewable material resources.
+RhinoCircular, a CAD application for Rhinoceros3D and Grasshopper developed within the Circular Construction Lab, is a software tool to evaluate material circularity in the early phases of architectural design.
+It assesses a building design’s environmental impact with respect to its circularity: the degree to which design solutions minimize extraction and waste in favor of reusable, recyclable, and renewable material resources.

 2021 - NETWORK